-Since strap webbing work is my professional life, I did a bit of a dig about on their website, and it made me remember a textbook that I loved from university days.
+Since seatbelt webbing work is my professional life, I did a bit of a dig about on their website, and it made me remember a textbook that I loved from university days.
 So up I went into my attic storage, and pulled down all five cardboard crates full of notebooks, engineering posters, magazines, and books.

 I specifically sought out this one because it came to mind while reading the previous site.
 This is fundamentation to our industrial webbing vertical market, and, to be honest, I've benefited a lot from networking with people in this AMPEF association, and recommend it highly.

 Citations / Sources found on this domain www.ampef.com

 When the world thinks of plastic films, it thinks of PET.

 The global Association of Manufacturers of Polyester Film (AMPEF) welcomes you to our site.
 As a non-profit-making organization, our primary purpose is to inform and educate manufacturers, suppliers, end-users, and guests through our site about polyester (PET, PETF and BOPET) film and to encourage its use as a solution for a variety of markets throughout the world.